Brothers Turn Two | Little Blue Truck Birthday Party

 Felt like this was a little glimpse into my future – I’ll need every bit of the 14 more years before they’re actually driving to mentally prepare!

 Their personalized Little Blue Truck shirts were another Etsy find – the seller was so great to work with and I was really impressed with the quality of the design and the screen printing.
 I love that they’re not necessarily “birthday” shirts, and I sized up, so they’ll be able to wear them quite a bit!
+They also got these Little Blue Truck pajamas – such a hit.

 Such a sweet day celebrating our big two-year-olds with family and friends.
 Time sure has flown with these boys and the days only get more fun!
 We love you, brothers!